External IP pools and subnet pools are two distinct classes of IP resources for different network connectivity requirements of user workloads.

 --instance k8s-controller-1A subnet may only be attached to one instance at a time.

-Service IP Pool
+Service IP pool

 The service pool is created during rack setup and provides IP addresses exclusively for system services such as DNS, API, and NAT gateway functionality.
 The pool is managed separately from tenant IP pools via different API endpoints.
 It cannot be linked to silos and does not appear in the main IP pool list.